langjam/jam0001/The-Literals/README.md

 ```

 ## Variable Assignment Statement
-A variable assignment statement takes the form `Set`, followed by an identifier (which may contain spaces) followed by the keyword `to`, followed by an **Expression**.
+A variable assignment statement takes the form `Set`, followed by an identifier (which may contain spaces) followed by the keyword `to`, followed by an **Expression** or a string literal such as `"Hello"`.
 ```
 // Set x to 5.
 ```